Katy600/CV/README.md

 -  Deliver pupil feedback to parents in a professional yet approachable manner.

 At Makers I developed effective pairing skills and was able to:
-- Discuss what we want to achieve as a pair.
-- Break down ideas and problems through diagramming and chunking.
+- Break down ideas and problems through discussion and diagramming.
 - Take regular turns to navigate and drive.
 - Support each other in our differing ideas and stay open to change.